IsaLubs/Pathfinder/README.md

 - HTML
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-maths%2F)
     ![Screenshot 2024-07-15 133241](https://github.com/user-attachments/assets/2e6eb28a-c6e7-46ae-b1b0-d0eea04400a1)

+  - JavaScript
+  - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
+  - The following metrics were returned:
+  - There are 11 functions in this file.
+  - Function with the largest signature takes 2 arguments, while the median is 0.
+  - Largest function has 21 statements in it, while the median is 6.
+  - The most complex function has a cyclomatic complexity value of 7 while the median is 1.

 - CSS

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-maths%252F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)